Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 Why is material taken from a vein for analysis?

 Venous blood contains breakdown products formed during the metabolic process.
-When diseases occur, substances enter it that should not be present in a normal state.
+During diseases, substances enter it, which are in in good condition there shouldn't be.
 Their presence allows one to suspect the development of pathological processes.

 How to determine the type of bleeding